verhas/jamal/README.md

 we have an green 1kg of size melone
 ```

-In this sample the built-in macro `define` is used to define a so called user defined macro
+In this sample, the built-in macro `define` is used to define a so-called user-defined macro
 `fruit`.
 This macro has three arguments named `color`, `actualSize` and `name`.
-When the user
-defined macro is used these arguments are replaced with the actual values.
+When the user-defined macro is used these arguments are replaced with the actual values.

 ## Other macros